hundio/api-specification/documentation/topLevel.md

 When using the domain of the global dashboard, all objects across your entire account are visible, up to any Privacy Control the API key's user is subject to.

-**Note**: since a shared `Component` will belong to multiple `Group`s across your status pages, the `group` field of `Component` does not exist in this context, and cannot be set.
+**Note:** since a shared `Component` will belong to multiple `Group`s across your status pages, the `group` field of `Component` does not exist in this context, and cannot be set.
 Thus, a specific status page API must be used to change the structure of that status page's `Group`s.

 Only API keys with sufficient global permissions may use this API.